batect/batect.dev/docs/using-batect-with/ci/buildkite.md

 title: Buildkite
 ---

-Using Batect with Buildkite is straightforward.

-Batect can be run on any Buildkite agent that meets Batect's [system requirements](../../getting-started/requirements.md#what-are-batects-system-requirements) - chiefly Docker and a JVM.
+Batect can run on any Buildkite agent that meets Batect's [system requirements](../../getting-started/requirements.md#what-are-batects-system-requirements) - chiefly Docker and a JVM.

 ## Running with command evaluation disabled